-Jamulus provides recording of Jamulus sessions (audio) on their Central Servers (not at home computers).
+Jamulus provides recording of Jamulus sessions (audio).
 Recording on Jamulus is through the use of DAW (digital audio workstation), either Reaper or Audacity.
 At the end of the session, the recorded Reaper file (.rpp) or Audacity file (.lof) is sent to the PC in which the Jamulus Server is installed.
 These audio files can be played back for studies or shared with friends.

 I set up Jamulus (client) and Jamulus public server on the same PC which has Reaper software installed.
-When connected to the Central Server, the ping time is 1-2 ms, and overall delay is around 28 ms with buffer delay set at 5.33 ms (128).
+When connected, the ping time is 1-2 ms, and overall delay is around 28 ms with buffer delay set at 5.33 ms (128).
 The recorded Reaper file (.rpp) sound track showed clear sounds with slight glitchy noises.

 Live Streaming a Jamulus Session